lfreitasds/Webscraping-Star-Jeans/README.md

 Initially, to keep their operating costs low, they will only sell men's jeans.
 As they get more customers, they may expand their clothing brand.

-With no experience in the fashion market, they don't know the best fabrics, colors, and designs to launch and how much their competitors charge for similar products.
+With no experience in the fashion market, they don't know the best fabrics, colors, and designs and how much their competitors charge for similar products.

 For this reason, they decided to hire our Data Science consultancy to help with their decision-making.